Alex O'Shea: Union activities

-O’Shea became dominion secretary of the New Zealand Farmers’ Union in September 1935.
-O’Shea immediately began a strong recruitment campaign, making regular personal visits to all the provinces, encouraging them to join and strengthen their finances.
+O'Shea became dominion secretary of the New Zealand Farmers' Union in September 1935.
+O'Shea immediately began a strong recruitment campaign, making regular personal visits to all the provinces, encouraging them to join and strengthen their finances.
 He always believed in free-trade ideals, arguing that protectionist measures and import licensing worked against New Zealand's agricultural trade.
-From 1964 to 1968 he took up a new position with the New Zealand Meat Producers’ Board, as their marketing representative for North America.
+From 1964 to 1968 he took up a new position with the New Zealand Meat Producers' Board, as their marketing representative for North America.
 In the 1962 New Year Honours, O'Shea was appointed a Companion of the Order of St Michael and St George, in recognition of his services as general secretary of Federated Farmers of New Zealand.

 Political involvement

 Until 1946, O'Shea was a member of the Wellington Hospital Board.

-He was appointed as a member of the New Zealand Legislative Council in 1950 by Prime Minister Sidney Holland as part of the suicide squad selected by the First National Government to vote for the abolition of the Council.
-Most of the new members (like O’Shea) were appointed on 22 June 1950, and served until 31 December 1950 when the Council was abolished.
+He was appointed as a member of the New Zealand Legislative Council in 1950 by Prime Minister Sidney Holland as part of the suicide squad selected by the First National Government to vote for the abolition of the council.
+Most of the new members (like O'Shea) were appointed on 22 June 1950, and served until 31 December 1950 when the council was abolished.
+In 1953, he was awarded the Queen Elizabeth II Coronation Medal.

 O'Shea later became the President of the Wellington Citizens' Association, a right wing local body electoral ticket and was elected to the Wellington Hospital Board.
 He stood as their candidate for the Wellington Mayoralty in 1971, but lost to Labour's Frank Kitts.